JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 - Other terms to know (Standard Error, Chi Squared Tests).

-*To learn more about how to learn and apply basic stats required for the exam try [this repository book](https://github.com/AllenDowney/ThinkStats2)*.
+*To learn more and apply basic stats required for the exam try [this repository book](https://github.com/AllenDowney/ThinkStats2)*.

 </br>